nt246/NTRES6940-data-science/lecture_notes/lesson3-version-control.md

     and [track changes in
     text](https://help.github.com/articles/rendering-differences-in-prose-documents/).

-Github was developed for software development, so much of the functionality and terminology that is exciting for professional programmers (e.g., branches and pull requests) isn’t necessarily the right place for us as new R users to get started.

-So we will be learning and practicing GitHub’s features and terminology on a “need to know basis” as we start managing our projects with GitHub.
+GitHub was developed for software development, so much of the functionality and terminology that is exciting for professional programmers (e.g., branches and pull requests) isn’t necessarily the right place for us as new R users to get started.
+We’ll get there soon, but for now, we will be learning and practicing GitHub’s features and terminology on a “need to know basis” as we start managing our projects with GitHub.

 ### Account types